 Increased confidence, knowledge and skills of all staff in teaching Physical Education and sport

 to continue to embed the use of PE passport.

 - Staff CPD through the use of specialist sports coaches in dance, handball and a young leaders course.

 The profile of PE and sport being raised across the school as a tool for whole school improvements.

-to achieve Gold standard in the School Games Mark.
+to achieve Silver standard or higher in the School Games Mark